checoparraluis/datascience/README.md

 # datascience
-All about Data Science SQL, Python, Machine Learning
+All about Data Science: SQL, Python, Machine Learning Projects